From Bishop Pat

 We are his followers, his disciples.
 We all share co-responsibility for that mission.
 This mission to transform the world with Christian values is already seen when we share faith at work, befriend co-workers, offer to pray for those in trouble, stand out against injustices, and volunteer for all kinds of good works.
 I commend these activities as an on-going, important part of the Mission

-This new stage of our Diocesan Plan calls us to continual personal conversion leading us together to make mission and outreach the central focus of our communities, bringing the love of Jesus to all .
+This stage of our Diocesan Plan calls us to continual personal conversion leading us together to make mission and outreach the central focus of our communities, bringing the love of Jesus to all .

 - fostering habits and forms of prayer to sustain Mission